Up until recently I’ve not really talked about the 3 Principles in relation to my coaching.

 The 3 Principles now inform my coaching in powerful ways.

-Coaching from a 3ps grounding instead is about taking away, its a subtractive method, removing all the BS you’ve been taught and made to believe your whole life.
+Coaching from a 3ps grounding is a subtractive method, removing all the BS you’ve been taught and made to believe your whole life.
 It subtracts all the interference and contamination and gets to who you really are.

 Now that may sounds scary, especially if you believe who you really are is that person who’s felt stressed, anxious., stuck, uncertain and unproductive for a long time.
 But the great news is the more you see the reality of the principles the more you see that all that is just made up.

 Who you really are is wise, creative, inspiring, calm, playful and happy.